The VA Rating Code Sheet – Demystifying Ratings and Compensation

 - A list of prior claims that have been filed at some point in the past, but denied

 Because the Rating Code Sheet is so important, it is essential to request this from the VA right away if it was not provided to you with the rating decision.
+This document typically comes from the VA regional office.
 Once you get the Rating Code Sheet, study it, review it, and treat it as a gem.
 At the very least, it will help you to have a better understanding of what is going on with your claims, and hopefully help to somewhat demystify the VA ratings and compensation process.